Kentucky Ag News

 Kentucky Farm Bureau

-LOUISVILLE, Ky. - The holiday season may have just come to a close, but Kentucky Farm Bureau (KFB) has one more gift to give to a select number of high school seniors across the state – college scholarships.
-Later this spring, the KFB Education Foundation will award college scholarships ranging from $400 to $4,000 to 87 high school seniors pursuing a four-year degree.
+LOUISVILLE - Later this spring, the Kentucky Farm Bureau Education Foundation will award college scholarships ranging from $400 to $4,000 to 90 high school seniors pursuing a four-year degree.

-KFB also offers four additional scholarships, ranging from $1,000 to $3,000.
-To be considered for these college scholarships, students must meet the varied criteria outlined for each, complete the appropriate downloadable application available at kyfb.com/scholarships and return the requested material to KFB postmarked by April 29, 2016.
+KFB also offers additional scholarships, ranging from $1,000 to $3,000.
+To be considered for these college scholarships, students must meet the varied criteria outlined for each, complete the appropriate downloadable application available at kyfb.com/scholarships and return the requested material to KFB postmarked by April 28, 2017.

 To learn more about these and several other college scholarships offered by Kentucky Farm Bureau, visit kyfb.com/scholarships.